mattbierner/blog.mattbierner.com/_posts/2013-12-16-a-review-of-ecmascript-language-function-syntaxes-and-the-rational-behind-khepris-function-syntax.md

 # Closing Thoughts
-Khepri's syntax for function is brief, consistant, and avoids some of the pitfalls that I feel exist in other solutions.
+Khepri's syntax for function is brief, consistent, and avoids some of the pitfalls that I feel exist in other solutions.
 It has allowed functions to be significantly augmented with complex patterns and lets commas be optional.

 [khepri]: https://github.com/mattbierner/khepri